tlett08/SIADS_593_Drivers-of-Soundtrack-Streaming-Performance/README.md

   3. EDA and visualizations
   4. Feature engineering, correlation analysis, and linear regression

-The datasets we include in the repository are samples of the first 1k rows, covering the steps of the pipeline post-join.
+The datasets included in this repository are samples of the first 1k rows, covering the steps of the pipeline post-join.
+The full dataset is hosted on Kaggle: https://www.kaggle.com/datasets/tonylett/drivers-of-film-soundtrack-popularity-datasets.

 For a summary of our findings, please see the PDF included in the repo which contains the final report we submitted for a grade.